AritroNandi/Space_Invaders/README.md

 # Space_Invaders
---A game inspired by Space Invaders and Asteroids, created using Open Frameworks written in C++ --To use this program, first install open frameworks and then add the folder "space_invaders" into the myapps folder
+* A game inspired by Space Invaders and Asteroids, created using Open Frameworks written in C++
+* To use this program, first install open frameworks and then add the folder "space_invaders" into the myapps folder

 ## folder structure
 * bin